Skip to content

 Why This Flavor Combination Works

 The best dishes hit on at least three flavor points and drinks are no different!
 The ginger adds spice, tamarind adds tang and sweetness, and lime adds tartness.
 With the additions of coconut sugar for sweetness and the citrus-flavored Cointreau, everything works together to produce a complex tasting beverage.
 Tamarind replaces triple sec’s sweetness with something more complex and interesting, while ginger adds heat that tequila alone does not provide.
-Serve this drink with my Spicy Cocktail Peanuts for the perfect bar snack accompaniment featuring spicy jalapeno and fragrant cilantro.
+If you have every wondered how to turn a tamarind cocktail Indian, this warming tamarind ginger margarita will fit the bill perfectly!
+Serve this tamarind margarita recipe with my Spicy Cocktail Peanuts for the perfect bar snack accompaniment featuring spicy jalapeno and fragrant cilantro.

 Mocktail Variation